adnelson/kirei/README.md

 ```

-There's no good translation of this into an imperative language.
+There's no straightforward translation of this into an imperative language.
 You might think it could be something like this:

 ```python
 def getTyped():